trangiabao1203/renec-app/README.md

 - [Lerna Documentation](https://lerna.js.org/docs/getting-started)
 - [Nx Documentation](https://nx.dev/getting-started/intro)

+Beside that, you can discovery my library for monorepo development at: [JokTec Monorepo](https://github.com/joktec/joktec-monorepo)

 ## Getting Started
 ### Installation & Configuration
 To get the project up and running on your local machine, follow these steps: